 Directors have separate and independent access to the Company Secretary.
-The Company Secretary (or his authorised nominee) attends all Board and Board Committee meetings and is responsible for ensuring that established procedures and all relevant statutes and regulations that are applicable to the Company are complied with.
-The Company Secretary assists the Chairman of the Board and the Chairman of each of the Board Committees and Management in the development of agendas for the various Board and Board Committee meetings.
+The Company Secretary (or her authorised nominee) attends all Board and Board Committee meetings and is responsible for ensuring that established procedures and all relevant statutes and regulations that are applicable to the Company are complied with.
+The Company Secretary assists the Chairman of the Board and the Chairman of each of the Board Committee meetings.
 The appointment and removal of the Company Secretary are subject to the Board's approval.